biorack/BASTet/doc/custom_analysis.rst

 **Step 1) Basic integration of your analysis with OpenMSI (Required)**

  The basic integration is simple and should requires only minimal additional effort.
+The basic integration with the OpenMSI provides:

+  * full integration of the analysis with the OpenMSI file format and API
+  * full support for OpenMSI's data provenance capabilities
+  * full integration with analysis drivers (e.g, the command line driver) enabling direct execution of the analysis with automatic handling of user input specification, help, etc.
-The basic integration with the OpenMSI provides full integration of the analysis with the OpenMSI file format and API and provide full support for OpenMSI's data provenance capabilities.
-It also provides basic integration of the analysis with the website, in that a user will be able to browse the analysis in the online file browser.
+  * basic integration of the analysis with the website, in that a user will be able to browse the analysis in the online file browser.
 The basic integration automatically provides full support for the ``qmetadata`` and ``qcube`` URL data access patterns.
 The basic integration provides limited support for the ``qslice``, ``qspectrum``, and ``qmz`` patterns, in that it automatically exposes all dependencies of the analysis that support these patterns but it does not expose the data of the analysis itself.
 This is part of step 2.

 **Step 2)  Integrating your analysis with the OpenMSI web-based viewer (Recommended)**